wouter215/Game-Ideas/Game Idea 1/README.md

 - [ ] Add vision for game world
     - [ ] The world
         - [ ] Technology differences
+        - [ ] Time & the progression of time
+        - [ ] Everything is interconnected
         - [ ] Looming loss of freedoms
     - [ ] The City
         - [ ] City state